© Crown copyright 2021

 - ensure there are processes in place if someone attending the workplace shows symptoms or is infected

-There is currently no requirement for a worker to self-isolate if they have been in proximity with someone showing coronavirus symptoms in the workplace and have been following social distancing measures and have not been classified as a close contact through the NHS test and trace service.
+There is currently no requirement for a worker to self-isolate if they have been in proximity with someone showing coronavirus symptoms in the workplace and have been following social distancing measures.
+This is unless they’ve been classified as a close contact through the NHS test and trace service.

 Workers who may have had contact with a colleague who has been diagnosed with coronavirus may be contacted as part of the test and trace service and in such cases would need to self-isolate if directed to do so.